Cancer Exercise Specialist® Advanced Qualification

 Who is it best suited for?

 This CES program was developed for health and fitness professionals seeking to gain a complete understanding of the entire cancer process from diagnosis and treatment to reconstruction and survivorship.
 This program was designed to help and encourage fitness professionals to attain a higher level of mastery and work with cancer patients during and after cancer surgery and treatment and into survivorship.

 How do I earn the CES qualification?

 To become a Cancer Exercise Specialist® you will complete four modules.
 Each of the modules requires reading a handbook, watching the accompanying videos, and passing a 125-question exam with a score of 80% or better.
 Upon completion, you will be recognized as a Cancer Exercise Specialist® by the Cancer Exercise Training Institute.

 In order to help you grow your business and make it easy for cancer patients and survivors to find you, upon completion of the exams you will be added to the International Cancer Exercise Specialist® Directory for the length that your specialist designation remains current.
-If you live in the United States, you will receive a one-year membership to the Medical Fitness Network that includes a listing on their directory as well.
+We also offer you the opportunity to join the Business-builder Mastermind group for continued support and marketing strategies.

 To maintain your Specialist designation, you will be required to re-qualify every two years.
 This ensures that all Cancer Exercise Specialists® maintain a high level of proficiency within the ever-changing field of cancer treatments and procedures.